justvanrossum/fontgoggles/docs/index.md

 ## Save a project file

 You can save a window as a `.gggls` project file.
-It will store all text, formatting and window settings.
+Apart from the viewed fonts, it will store all text, formatting and window settings.

 _Note: The file stores relative paths to the font files, so its location is related on the location of the font files.
 They can move together,